CS 312 Assignment 8, File Processing and Arrays

 Individuals are categorized as being on one side or the other of each of these dimensions.
 The corresponding letters are put together to form a personality type.
 For example, if you are an extravert, intuitive, thinking, perceiving person then you are referred to as an ENTP.
 Usually the letter used is the first letter of the corresponding word, but notice that because the letter “I” is used for “Introvert”, the letter “N” is used for “iNtuition.”

-The Keirsey test involves 70 questions answered either A or B. The A answers correspond to extravert, sensation, thinking and judging (the left-hand answers in the list above).
-The B answers correspond to introvert, intuition, feeling and perceiving (the right-hand answers in the list above).
+The Keirsey test involves 70 questions answered either A or B. The A answers correspond to extravert, sensation, thinking and judging (the left-hand dimensions in the list above).
+The B answers correspond to introvert, intuition, feeling and perceiving (the right-hand dimensions in the list above).
 For each of these dimensions, we determine a number between 0 and 100 and indicate whether they were closer to the A side or the B side.
 The number is computed by figuring out what percentage of B answers the user gave for that dimension (rounded to the nearest integer).

 Here is a specific example.
 Suppose that someone’s answers divide up as follows: